Chief Investigator: Stephanie Hemelryk DonaldEmail: firstname.lastname@example.org

 Postgraduate Researcher: Kelly RoydsEmail: firstname.lastname@example.org

-Kelly has recently submitted her PhD thesis at University of New South Wales, Australia.
+Kelly successfully submitted her PhD thesis at University of New South Wales, Australia, from where she moved to work for children’s media and social outreach organisations in Boston, USA.
+She returned to Australia in 2019 to take up the position of Policy and Advocacy Manager at Youth Action, NSW..
 Her work and research for the past eight years has focused on the use of participatory media for social justice and development education.
 Her doctoral study explores the intersections of childhood, participatory media and international development.
-Kelly’s research will aim to compliment the overall future fellowship projects, which focuses on a meta-level international analysis of the migrant child, by exploring children’s own constructions of self, place and community through participatory video in Australia and Timor-Leste.
+Kelly’s research in The Dorothy Project focussed on a meta-level international analysis of the migrant child, by exploring children’s own constructions of self, place and community through participatory video in Australia and Timor-Leste.

 Royds, K. (2015).
 Listening to learn: children’s experiences of participatory video for global education in Australia and Timor-Leste.
 Media International Australia Incorporating Culture and Policy, (154), 67–7.